-The group is making a film in collaboration with filmmaker Sarah Saey to document the project, and working together to create an exhibition at the South London Gallery in May, based on their responses to the archival materials.
+The group is making a film in collaboration with filmmaker Sarah Saey to document the project, and working together to create an exhibition at the South London Gallery, based on their responses to the archival materials.
 The Art Assassins will also develop skills in conservation practices using objects from the collection and record oral histories with Igbo speaking people living in London.

 This project is an opportunity to explore colonial history often neglected in the school curriculum and empower young people with tools to research and critically analyse historical archives.

 If you’re aged 14–20 and would like to join the Art Assassins to work on this ambitious project then get in touch: firstname.lastname@example.org.